top of page

 • Care management/case management for help understanding your options and handling many organizational and administrative tasks for you

-To find those types of services near you (and services such as delivered meals, respite, transportation, and emotional and spiritual support), visit these websites:
+To find those types of services near you (and services such as delivered meals, respite, transportation, adult day care, senior centers, and emotional and spiritual support), visit these websites:

 • Medicaidwaiver.org — Learn how Medicaid can help eligible people receive long-term care at home or in the community rather than in a nursing home or hospital.